On optimising cost and value in compute systems for radio astronomy: Case studies

-We argued in this paper that we can try to estimate the total lifetime computational value of a hardware system beforehand.
-However, value is not constant over time and may be impacted by external factors.
-In January 2018 a number of critical and widespread flaws in current generation hardware were published~\cite{Lipp2018meltdown,Kocher2018spectre} that have the potential to drastically reduce the computational value of existing sytstems.
-These vulnerabilities hit virtually every installed eScience system currently in operation.
-Due to the nature of these flaws, critical separation failures in performance-critical speculative execution, mitigation efforts have resulted in significant performance impacts.
-In particular I/O heavy workloads that cause large numbers of context switches are expected to see performance reduced by very significant amounts~\cite{KPTI-performance}.
-For the Linux kernel, which is the dominant operating system in both high-performance computing, as well as distributed eScience applications, these are known as Kernel Page Table Isolation (KPTI).
+We argue in this paper that we can try to estimate the total lifetime computational value of a hardware system beforehand.
+However, value is not constant over time and may be impacted by external factors beyond the control of the user.
+In January 2018 a number of critical and widespread flaws in the hardware design of current generation processors were published~\cite{Lipp2018meltdown,Kocher2018spectre}.
+These unparalleled hardware vulnerabilities hit virtually every installed compute system currently in operation.
+While many software bugs may cause temporary performance issues, or cause delays in achieving top performance, the mitigations implemented to address these unprecedented flaws in processor design caused a completely unexpected and major reduction in performance of current systems, including otherwise well-performing systems.
+Due to the nature of these flaws, critical separation failures in performance-critical speculative execution, mitigation efforts in processor microcode and operating system kernel, have resulted in significant performance impacts, thus reducing the value of existing compute systems.
+In particular I/O heavy workloads, such as those encountered in the LOFAR correlator and beamformer, that cause large numbers of context switches are expected to see performance reduced by very significant amounts~\cite{KPTI-performance}.
+For the Linux kernel, the dominant operating system in both high-performance computing, as well as distributed computing applications, these are known as Kernel Page Table Isolation (KPTI).
 These are kernel level fixes, that can be activated or deactivated at boot-time with a kernel boot parameter.

 We illustrate the performance impact of these mitigating efforts in Figure \ref{fig:spectre-patch-impact}.
-Here we take three Linux kernels, one released just before the announcements mentioned above (4.13.16), one that includes the initial mitigating patches (4.14.14) and one more recent kernel (4.19.1) in which the mitigations have been in place for some months.
+We test three Linux kernels, one released just before the announcements mentioned above (4.13.16), one that includes the initial mitigating patches (4.14.14) and one more recent kernel (4.19.1) in which the mitigations have been in place for some months.
 Since a key task in the correlator and beamformer systems in LOFAR involves receiving large numbers of UDP/IP streams, we measure performance impact, and therefore the hit on value, by trying to receive as many UDP/IP packets as possible on a CPU-bound system with a 40~GbE device.
-Results are normalized to the performance of the oldest kernel, which, for reference, achieved around 1,65 million packets per second.
+Results are normalised to the performance of the oldest kernel, which, for reference, achieved around 1,65 million packets per second.